 What happens when the user types a search query in the search box?
 Let's look at that step, by

-here but JS Search is pretty fast so there's probably no need, unless we have a large number of
+here, but JS Search is pretty fast, so there's probably no need, unless we have many more

 documents.
 Anyway, the